 A metal core PCB is especially useful in applications that run at high power, such as LED arrays and power electronics.
 The metal core provides the same function as a substrate material with a high thermal conductivity; it provides a low thermal resistance path for heat to conduct to regions of the board with low temperature.
-The metal core provide much lower thermal resistance than interior copper layers because the metal core is generally thicker.
-One great example is an aluminum core PCB, which offers high thermal conductivity with low cost.
+The metal core provides much lower thermal resistance than interior copper layers because the metal core is generally thicker.
+One great example is an aluminum core PCB, which offers high thermal conductivity at low cost.

 Aluminum circuit board as part of thermal design for a multi-board system

 The simplest active cooling system is an electric fan that is mounted at the edge of the device’s enclosure or directly on top of important components.
 High power components like FPGAs and microprocessors typically combine a heat sink with a cooling fan.
 More aggressive active cooling methods include liquid cooling, where a fluid flows past hot components and conducts heat to a radiator.
 Even more aggressive is an evaporative heat exchanger, which dissipates heat by inducing a phase change in a fluid within a closed system.
 The latter method is used in highly overclocked PCs and is popular among gamers.

 Heat exchanger with electric cooling fan and heat sink

 The best software for controlling heat conduction around and away from your circuit board will include a complete set of layout, component management, simulation, and production planning features in a single program.
 You should have access to the components you need for thermal design alongside other important design and analysis features.
 Add to this a comprehensive PCB material library and stackup designer, and you can quickly implement a thermal management strategy for your next circuit board.